 How do I know this?
 In 2014, I made as much from working on the internet at home as I did at my last full-time “traditional” job.

-If you’re just getting started with an at-home opportunity, then here are some of the best tools for you to consider using.
+If you’re just getting started with an at-home opportunity, then here are some of the best tools to make money online.
 Many of these have helped me establish my new career over the last 4 years so that I really can enjoy more time with my four kids.

 Many people know about the fact that Amazon allows you to publish your own e-books and sell them online through their marketplace.
 This literally means that anyone can become a published author today.
 What you may not know is that Amazon is taking script solicitations for TV shows and movies that can be independently produced.
 All it takes is one good idea that sells and you could have upwards of $60k just sitting in your bank account – no agent needed.